-In a shiver of fear, a possum lies as doggo as Juliet, Exuding the sour reek of gastric distress.
+In a shiver of fear, a possum lies doggo as Juliet, Exuding the sour reek of gastric distress.
 Eventually, though, sensing less danger, It banks the smell and scurries off.
-A chameleon, magical as Rembrandt, paints itself To blend into whatever it's next to.
-A squid, like a pierced cartridge of CO2 Whooshes away, under the cover of inky clouds.
-And humans, quite sure they're secure, Garrisoned behind safe room walls, Smugly think they've blunted a bloodhound's senses And feel somehow safe.
-But the possum, feigning death too often, May not be as careful this time, as last.
-Or maybe a squid's ink thins a bit, Too flimsy a veil now to cover escape.
-Or a chameleon's palate of camo colors May lack some hues for blending well.
-And surely a hound, that bays at our walls, Will alert the one who holds his leash That someone's in there.
-It's better to hope a more toothsome prey Will distract our pursuers.
+A chameleon, magical as Rembrandt, Paints itself and disappears into its surroundings A squid whooshes away, under the cover of inky clouds.
+And humans garrison behind safe room walls Sure they can outsmart A bloodhound's senses And somehow stay safe.
+But the possum might go to his tricks too often, More confident, less careful.
+And maybe a squid's ink thins a bit, Too flimsy a veil to cover escape.
+Or a chameleon's palate of camo colors May lack some hues to blend in well.
+And surely a hound, that bays at our walls, Surrounding our safe room Will alert the one holding his leash That someone's in there.
+Better to hope a more rewarding prey Distracts our pursuers.